csheung/csheung/README.md

 -->

-- 😎 Hi, I’m Derrick Chun-sheung Ng, Master of Computer Science at Northeastern University
+- 😎 Hi, I’m Chun Sheung Ng (Derrick), Master of Computer Science at Northeastern University
 - 👀 I’m interested in Web and Mobile Development
 - 🌱 I’m currently learning MERN Stack and SwiftUI
 - 💞️ I’m looking to collaborate on full-stack web/app development
 - 🖥️ See my portfolio at [this link](https://github.com/csheung)
-- 📫 Reach me at ngcs.sde@gmail.com
+- 📫 Reach me at csheung.n@gmail.com
 - ⚡ Fun fact: I love ⛷(see my icon!), 🏀 and 🎥